 Requesting advice is a lot easier than asking for help to find a job, so use the opportunity and exposure to these individuals to build your own knowledge.
 These relationships may lead to these experienced and connected individuals becoming your sponsor or mentor, or at the very least the possibility of listing them as a reference on your CV.

 As you grow your contacts and knowledge base don’t forget to keep your digital footprint updated.

 LinkedIn recently made it a lot easier for students to connect.
 If you haven’t already, create a profile and fill out your digital CV.
 After that add those teachers and studying peers you’ve built up relationships with.

 By preparing yourself as early as possible, you will have a leg up on your competition when it comes to getting into your chosen career.
 If you’re getting close to graduation check out SEEK’s New Grad Guide to Networking for some great tips.

 Need a little more advice?
-Get in contact with Swinburne University of Technology’s Centre for Career Development for more career building guidance.
+Get in contact with Swinburne University of Technology’s Careers and Employability for more career building guidance.